DavidAce/h5pp/README.md

 ### Debug and logging
-[Spdlog](https://github.com/gabime/spdlog) is used to emit debugging information.
+[Spdlog](https://github.com/gabime/spdlog) can be used to emit debugging information efficiently.
 The amount of console output (verbosity) can be set to any level between `0` and `5`:

 * `0: trace` (highest verbosity)
 * `1: debug`